simoninireland/epydemic/doc/networkdynamics.rst

-  configure the working copy: it calls :meth:`Process.reset` to reset the process, sets its working network by calling :meth:`Process.setNetwork`, then builds the process instance using :meth:`Process.build` and sets it up rerady for simulation by calling :meth:`Processd.setUp`.
+  configure the working copy: it calls :meth:`Process.reset` to reset the process, sets its working network by calling :meth:`Process.setNetwork`, then builds the process instance using :meth:`Process.build` and sets it up ready for simulation by calling :meth:`Process.setUp`.
 * The :meth:`Dynamics.do` method is called to perform the simulation, returning a dict of experimental results.
 This method is overridden by sub-classes to define the style of simulation being performed.
-* The :meth:`Dynamics.tearDown` method is called to clean-up the simulation class, using :meth:`NetworkExperiment.tearDown` to destroy the working network.
+* The :meth:`Dynamics.tearDown` method is called to clean-up the simulation class, using :meth:`Process.tearDown` to tear-down the process anmd then calling :meth:`NetworkExperiment.tearDown` to destroy the working network.

 This decomposition is very flexible.
 At its simplest, a dynamics takes a fixed prototype network as a parameter to its construction and copies it